Captain Wilson Blaine Logan, Co. D, 175th Ohio Infantry, USA

 - September 13: Commissioned as an officer in the 175th Ohio.

 - November 30: Wilson fought and died in the Battle of Franklin.

-- December 15: An article in The Highland Weekly News in Hillsboro, Ohio lists the recent 175 OVI dead.
+- December 15: An article in The Highland Weekly News in Hillsboro, OH listed the recent 175 OVI dead.

-- November 27: Mary Logan applies for a Federal Widows Pension for her husband’s service.
+- November 27: Mary Logan applied for a Federal Widows Pension for her husband’s service.